Hot Cheetos Are The Most Popular Snack Food Ever, But They Almost Didn’t Exist…

-Feeling inspired, Richard knew what he had to do.
-He planned to call up Frito-Lay’s President, Roger Enrico, and tell him about his idea.
-We know what you’re thinking … in what world would the Prez of a huge company take a call from a random janitor?
+Richard planned to call up Frito-Lay’s President, Roger Enrico, and tell him about his idea.
+We know what you’re thinking … why would the president of a huge company take a call from a random janitor?

-Even though Richard was brilliant in many ways, he was naive.
-It was this naivety that let him to believe he could do just call up Enrico.
-It never crossed his mind what a bold idea it was, but luck was in his favor.
+Even though he was brilliant in many ways, Richard was naive.
+However, it was this naivety that let him believe he could just call up Enrico.
+It never crossed his mind how bold it was.

 As luck would have it, Enrico was scheduled to pay a visit to Richard’s plant shortly after their call.
-He knew he only had a few weeks to work on his pitch and polish his appearance a bit before the visit.
+He knew he only had a few weeks to prepare his pitch and polish his appearance.

-Montanez recalls that his coworkers were not as enthusiastic about the situation as he was.
-They were upset about having to work harder to prepare the facility for big boss’ visit.
-Nevertheless, Richard powered through the sour attitudes and remained optimistic
+Montanez recalls how his coworkers weren’t as enthusiastic about the situation as he was.
+They were upset about having to prepare the facility for big boss’ visit.
+Nevertheless, Richard remained optimistic

-When the day came, not only did Mr. Enrico show up, he was accompanied by a number of top executives.
-That didn’t even scratch the surface of Richard’s confidence.
+When the day came, Enrico showed up accompanied by a number of top executives.

-His ambition and creativity paid off when Enrico and the execs saw his makeshift packaging.
-In fact, Richard did such a good job designing the logo and bag, they thought the company had already began manufacturing them for the Hot Cheetos!
+His ambition paid off when they saw his makeshift packaging.
+In fact, Richard did such a great job designing the logo and bag, they thought the company had already began manufacturing them!

-The gravity of the situation weighed on Richard once they brought up complicated marketing and business aspects.
-He realized he had no idea what they were talking about, or what he was even doing, for that matter.
-Richard felt in over his head and was beginning to feel defeated.
-What would keep him going?
-Encouragement.
+Richard felt intimidated once they brought up complicated marketing and business aspects.
+He realized he had no idea what they were talking about, or what he was even doing.
+He was in over his head and was beginning to feel defeated.

-Instead of making Montanez feel out of his league, the execs and Enrico pushed Richard to continue his pitch.
-By the end of the meeting, Richard’s fate was sealed, and the Flamin’ Hot Cheetos were officially born.
+Instead of making Montanez feel out of his league, the execs pushed Richard to continue his pitch.
+His fate was sealed by the end of the meeting, and the Flamin’ Hot Cheetos were officially born.

 Where Is He Now?